 Premise: Roxie Hart (Renee Zellweger), hungry for fame, finally grasps it when she kills her lover and is put on trial.
 Silver-tongue lawyer Billy Flynn (Richard Gere) stirs up the media in her defense, as well as for another starlet killer, Velma Kelly (Catherine Zeta-Jones).

 Results: A song-and-dance picture thats quite toe-tappin with imaginative numbers, even if I can only remember like two songs.
 A surprisingly steady Zeta-Jones really shines and Gere can cut a rug.
 Chicago is just lively fun.
 Blink and youll miss Lucy Liu in it.

 Nate’s Grade: B

-Posted on January 8, 2003, in 2002 Movies and tagged best picture, catherine zeta-jones, crime, john c. reilly, lucy lui, media, musical, oscars, period film, prison, queen latifah, renee zellweger, richard gere, rob marshall.
+Posted on January 8, 2003, in 2002 Movies and tagged best picture, catherine zeta-jones, crime, john c. reilly, lucy lui, media, musical, oscars, period film, prison, queen latifah, renee zellweger, richard gere, rob marshall, theater.
 Bookmark the permalink.
 1 Comment.